Back to Dmytro Taranovsky's home page.

 Death Penalty: Death penalty prevents a person from making and communicating any information after the application.
 Thus, death penalty violates freedom of communication (freedom of speech and freedom of press).
 One fundamental right is the right of the defendant to have an accurate verdict and the right to correct the verdict if new evidence appears after the trial.
 Death penalty prevents any examination of the verdict after the execution.
 Death penalty destroys the body and thus violates the right to sanctity of one's body.
 The rights above, being fundamental, cannot be denied.
 Moreover, the courts cannot be certain that the convicted is guilty.
 Even if the convicted is guilty, the courts cannot be certain that the crime was a bad thing to do.
 Therefore, death penalty is unconstitutional.
 Human deaths can, however, occur in an accident of war or self-defense.
 Moreover, war is a breakdown of civilization and this document directly applies only to civilized societies.

 Involuntary Service: The USA Constitution (13th amendment) states: "Neither Slavery, nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction."
 Thus (except as punishment for a crime), involuntary service (including conscription and forced jury duty) is forbidden by the Constitution.
 Moreover, forcing people into physical danger (as in combat) violates their right to control their bodies (danger can disrupt their bodies) and thus violates their fundamental rights.
 Moreover, arbitrary selection and placement (for example, through a lottery) of people for involuntary service is without due process of law.
-The selection and placement must be based on individual determination of the impact on the society and the person and must have the safeguards of criminal proceedings.
+If forced service were somehow constitutional, the selection and placement must be based on individual determination of the impact on the society and the person and must have the safeguards of criminal proceedings.
 Service can be encouraged (without being required) by giving rewards in exchange for service.
+Also, when used as a punishment for a crime, because forced service imposes a large restraint on the mind and often body of the person, the person must be given a meaningful alternative (sentence added Oct 4, 2015).

 Privacy: At present, courts may fail to enforce all fundamental rights, and exercising certain fundamental rights can cause extraordinary discrimination by the people.
 Therefore, at present, privacy is a fundamental right to a reasonable extent.
 Privacy protects people from unfair discrimination for much of their choices.
 The Fourth Amendment prohibits unreasonable searches of people and their belongings and "effects".
 A typical remedy for a violation by the police of privacy rights is preventing the information learned (from the violations) from being used as evidence to punish the person whose rights were violated.
 For the right to be meaningful, at trial, the defendant has a constitutional right to require that the government publicly presents cause for the searches, and to have the court evaluate whether the searches are legal.
 Moreover, to a reasonable extent, keeping votes in a popular election confidential is required by fundamental rights, for otherwise private people would be able to violate the right to vote by punishing those who refuse to vote for the candidate that the private people support.